ThunderStruct/ACM-Scoreboard/README.md

 The contest table's rows are dynamically sorted descendingly (top-scorer at the top) after each update

 The duration displayed above the scoreboard has a max value of 24 hours.
-It can be easily adjusted for more in contest.js -> prepareTable()
+It can be easily adjusted for more in contest.js (`prepareTable()`)

 The scoreboard updates the data automatically once every 3 minutes from the last update

-The start and end time entered in the setup screen MUST be in UTC (GMT), otherwise the behavior of the scoring equation is unknown
+The start and end time entered in the setup screen _MUST_ be in UTC (GMT), otherwise the behavior of the scoring equation is unknown

 The table scores *ONLY* the submissions in the given time period (even if the entire contest's time is in the past)